dskarbek/RPN-Lang/README.md

 `:=` | This is the variable assignment operator: "5 a :=" sets a to 5.
 Previously assigned values aren't actually lost, each variable is actually a stack, and this pushes on a new value.
 `?` | Evaluates the top of stack token as a variable name and pushes on its value in its place.
 This is a "peek" on the variable stack.
 `?!` | Takes the top of stack token as a variable name and un-assigns the last assigned value.
 The previously assigned value of the variable will now be in place.
 The value that was un-assigned is pushed onto the stack.
 Use `#` if you want to ignore it.
 This is the "pop" of the variable stack.
-`$var` | For any "var" gives the number of values that have been assigned to it.
+`?$` | Evaluates the top of stack token as a variable name and pushes on the number of values that have been assigned to it.
 This is the "stack depth" of the variable.
 `->` | Evaluates the top of stack token as a variable that resolves to a value that is evaluated as an RPNLang expression.
 Literally equivallent to `? ()`